chaos-polymtl/lethe/doc/source/parameters/cfd/physical_properties.rst

 * ``subsection fluid 0`` indicates the properties of fluid where the phase indicator = 0 (Volume of Fluid method), as defined when initializing the free surface (see the :doc:`initial_conditions` subsection), and correspondingly ``fluid 1`` is located where the phase indicator = 1.

 .. warning::
-  Lethe now supports the use of physical properties model that are different for both phases.
+  Lethe now supports the use of physical properties models that are different for both phases.
 For example, the liquid could have a carreau rheological model and the air could have a newtonian rheological model.
 However, this feature has not been fully tested and could lead to unpredictable results.
+Use with caution.

 .. _rheological_models: